 Investment money from big banks and investment firms could give MJ businesses access to potentially millions or billions of dollars in funding that carries lower interest rates than today’s cannabis financing.

 For now, however, institutional money isn’t an option because major investors are wary of the Trump administration’s policy toward marijuana.

 According to industry officials, cannabis businesses instead are limited to specialized investment firms, wealthy individual investors including “angels” and wealth management firms – or family offices – that serve deep-pocketed types.
 The interest rates tied to such financing are typically more expensive.

 “There is no institutional capital.
-So when we compete for projects, it’s typically against other operators, or we compete with rich family offices,” said Hadley Ford, co-founder and managing director of iAnthus Capital Holdings in New York, which has invested in marijuana businesses in Colorado, New Mexico, Vermont and Massachusetts.
+So when we compete for projects, it’s typically against other operators, or we compete with rich family offices,” said Hadley Ford, co-founder and managing director of New York-based iAnthus Capital Holdings, which has invested in marijuana businesses in Colorado, New Mexico, Vermont and Massachusetts.

 “This reduces the supply of capital and raises the cost (of capital) significantly,” Ford added.
 “When you look at the market, there is a lot of interest, and a lot of curiosity, but people aren’t willing to write meaningful checks because there’s not a lot of depth of information like historical information or a track record.
 So, people might not be ready to commit a million dollars, but $50,000.”

 The uncertainty overhanging the cannabis industry is the main factor for investors involved with – or eyeing – the cannabis sector.

 Some investors interpret Trump administration comments as a reason to remain cautious, while others see them as tacit permission to continue the status quo.